Glasscock County Independent School District

 Glasscock County Independent School District is a public school district located in Garden City, Texas, U.S. The district educates about 300 students in two schools.

+The district includes all of Glasscock County.

 Glasscock County ISD is the home of the Bearkats and Ladykats.
-Their school colors are red, black, and white.
-The football team won the 2009 Division I six-man football championship; the title game (against Strawn, a state six-man powerhouse in its own right) set several state championship records for a six-man contest:
+The district's school colors are red, black, and white.
+The American football team won the 2009 Division I six-man football championship; the title game (against Strawn, a state six-man powerhouse in its own right) set several state championship records for a six-man contest: